-SoWashCo Talent Development and Advanced Academics (TDAA) believes in equitable access in developing talents in students from all races, ethnicities, languages and socioeconomic circumstances.
+SoWashCo Schools Talent Development and Advanced Academics (TDAA) believes in equitable access in developing talents in students of all abilities, races, ethnicities, languages, gender, and socioeconomic circumstances.
 We recognize the biases inherent in gifted education and are committed to eliminating those biases and barriers for students.
 We believe that all students of all ages have relative talent strengths, and schools should help them identify and develop their own special abilities.

 Our priorities within Talent Development and Advanced Academics include:

 - Finding and developing the strengths and unique abilities of all students

 - Providing opportunities for all children to develop critical thinking and advanced learning behaviors